aldian/llm-chatbot/README.md

 LLMS_DIR=/path-in-your-machine/llm-chatbot/cli/llms
 ```
 `LLMS_DIR` is where you store LLM files.
-`CONTEXT_DIR` is the location to store conversations.
+`CONTEXT_DIR` is the location where conversations are stored.
 You just need to provide an empty folder.
 The chatbot will fill it with conversation files.
-The API needs communicate with the backend chatbot, so `LLM_CHATBOSE_BASE_URL` needs to point to the URL of chatbot's Flask app.
+The API needs to communicate with the backend chatbot, so `LLM_CHATBOSE_BASE_URL` needs to point to the URL of the chatbot's Flask app.
-If you are using Docker compose, `http://llm-chatbot-svc:5000` is the correct value.
+If you are using Docker Compose, `http://llm-chatbot-svc:5000` is the correct value.

 ### Run the services
 ```